DigitalGeographyLab/Finger-geoparser/README.md

  - Implement text-preprocessing steps.
 Removing hashtags for instance?
  - Implement geocoding / toponym resolution step other than a simple query.
 The literature should provide hints.
  - Use the linguistic pipeline results (stored in the doc object) in some way.
 Useful in toponym resolution?
+ - Add an _identifier_ keyword argument.
+If this is present, it'll be added to the output df and can be used to identify the individual inputs (e.g. tweets by id, texts by their writer).
+Maybe require a list that's as long as the input list?
+So that each id is assumed to be in the same index as each input.